xyfJASON/visual-tokenizer-pytorch/README.md

 - Smaller codebook dimension leads to higher codebook usage and better reconstruction quality.
 - EMA codebook achieves better codebook usage and reconstruction quality than the VQ loss codebook.
+- The l2-normalized codes can improve the codebook usage and reconstruction quality.

 <br/>